 Pick up a roll of raffia or natural colored twisted paper from your craft shop.
 Layer the towels in your guest bath, and then tie them with the raffia for a rustic touch.
 Slip in a cinnamon stick for a heavenly fragrance when company comes to visit.
 (Or even when they don’t!)
 Use the same raffia as tiebacks on the shower curtain, front drapes, or even around throw pillows on the porch.
 Or make this gorgeous DIY fall wreath from ‘Southern Living‘!
 Remember, you can hang a wreath over a mirror or window, above a mantel or on an interior door too!

-Finally, use grocery store finds to create amazing fall decor!
-Try our post on Decorating with Pumpkins and Gourds… Not a Jack-O-Lantern in the bunch!
+You can even use grocery store finds to create amazing fall decor!
+So try our post on Decorating with Pumpkins and Gourds… Not a Jack-O-Lantern in the bunch!
 Or jump on over to our post on Fall Front Porch Decorating Ideas!

 Want to remember this post?
 Save this fall decorating pin to your Pinterest boards!